-There may also be planning possibilities when determining the timing of the entry into Finland and the departure from Finland.
+There may also be planning possibilities when determining the timing of entry into Finland and departure from Finland.
 According to the Finnish rules, foreign income referring to the part of the year prior to the commencement of tax residence or after the cessation of tax residence enjoys full exemption and is not taken into account when determining the progressive tax rate applicable to the income taxable in Finland.
 A well-planned timing of arrival and departure may hence significantly cut the progressive tax rate applicable to the part of income taxable in Finland in the year of arrival or the year of departure.
 In addition, various split salary arrangements may offer planning opportunities if executives are working only a part of their working days in Finland and the other part, for example, in another Scandinavian country.
+Due to the economic employer concept potentially being introduced shortly, even working short periods in Finland for a foreign employer may trigger taxation.
+Cross-border work should therefore be carefully planned to avoid unwanted tax exposure.
+Furthermore, the exit tax introduction will limit any form of tax planning through outbound movement.